Nothing is certain in life other than three things — death, taxes and the Slam Dunk Contest providing some of the best moments in NBA history.

 Every year, the Slam Dunk Contest is the highlight of All-Star Saturday Night and for good reason.
 The NBA is the home to some of the greatest athletes on the planet, and the Slam Dunk Contest is the premiere platform to display their athleticism and creativity in one package.

-With NBA All-Star 2019 headed to Charlotte next month, we're looking back at the top 10 Slam Dunk Contest moments of all-time.
+With NBA All-Star 2020 headed to Chicago next year, we're looking back at the top 10 Slam Dunk Contest moments of all-time.

 Top 10 Dunk Contest Moments of All-Time